This story was originally written for the Driven to Desire Challenge

 The words thrill the agent, but at the same time, it's bittersweet.
 "I don't trust…Black…with your…"

-The President laughs out loud, taking in his measly cast.
+The President laughs out loud.
 "Yes, and fractured a couple ribs.
 You are one massively strong fucker when riled!"

 The agent cocks an eyebrow.
-He's in no shape to entertain thoughts about having this man's body underneath him, yet he files the idea away for future fantasies.
-Not that he hasn't produced the imagery before, mind you, but this time, it's different.
-It's sweetened by the promise inherent in the President's shy request.
+He's in no shape to entertain thoughts about having this man's body underneath him, but he's happy to file the request away with all the other fantasies.

-The President quickly amends, "Without the gunfire and broken bones next time, maybe?"
+"Without the gunfire and broken bones next time, maybe?" the President hastens to add.

 The agent laughs again, causing him to howl in pain.
 "Owwwwww!"